hartalex/qmk_firmware/docs/unit_testing.md

 # Tracing Variables :id=tracing-variables

 Sometimes you might wonder why a variable gets changed and where, and this can be quite tricky to track down without having a debugger.
 It's of course possible to manually add print statements to track it, but you can also enable the variable trace feature.
-This works for both for variables that are changed by the code, and when the variable is changed by some memory corruption.
+This works for both variables that are changed by the code, and when the variable is changed by some memory corruption.

 To take the feature into use add `VARIABLE_TRACE=x` to the end of you make command. `x` represents the number of variables you want to trace, which is usually 1.

 Then at a suitable place in the code, call `ADD_TRACED_VARIABLE`, to begin the tracing.
 For example to trace all the layer changes, you can do this

 ```c
 void matrix_init_user(void) {
   ADD_TRACED_VARIABLE("layer", &layer_state, sizeof(layer_state));